WEKIT-ECS/MIRAGE-XR/README.md

 XR framework that is flexible and customisable for a broad range of industry and sector needs.

-The Mirage·XR COMMUNITY EDITION (CE) is the is the B2B Open Source solution of the MIRAGE·XR platform.
+The MirageXR COMMUNITY EDITION (CE) is the is the B2B Open Source solution of the MIRAGE·XR platform.
 This reference implementation of an XR training system for complex work environments is offered ‘as is’ for the XR developer community to use, update, and further develop.

-The Mirage·XR SOLUTIONS enable experts and learners to share experience via XR and wearables using ghost tracks, in-situ feedback, and anchored instruction.
+The MirageXR SOLUTIONS enable experts and learners to share experience via XR and wearables using ghost tracks, in-situ feedback, and anchored instruction.
 They offers six unique value adding features that are hard to emulate:

 * In-situ authoring and experience capture - reducing the time and resourcing for the production of training content.
-Mirage·XR offers a tool for creating content directly in XR, cheap and efficiently.
+MirageXR offers a tool for creating content directly in XR, cheap and efficiently.
 It allows both the placing of previously imported media content into physical spaces (and into step-by-step guides) and the ability to create content while performing